 at the healthcare provider's office may also affect blood pressure.

 Age, height, weight, and gender.
 Blood pressure is lower in infants compared with older children.
-Taller children usually
+Taller children

-pressure than girls.
+blood pressure than girls.

 Illness or medicines.
 This might be heart disease or kidney disease.

-caffeine (such as coffee and soda) can all raise blood pressure.
+with caffeine (such as coffee and soda) can all raise blood pressure.